mkumar183/my-diaries/my-docs/01-daily-checks.md

 https://github.com/mkumar183/diary-technical-execution/commits/master/my-docs/01-daily-checks.md

-UU Thing: Document it:
-ocas_externalaccountmap;
-- Do not worry about UU or non UU
-- Just ignore auth0 URLs
-- Decoupling plugin is enabled
-- Decoupled URL:
-- first if condition add decouple plugin
+Oct-03
+- Hailey Shi mentioned you on TPO-1334
+- Hackathon T-shirts and planning
+- Respond to Talend License issue
+- Docker email training response
+- Define CAPA Process
+- UU Spike: UIHN-50872 Spike: keep a check
+- 23.9 checkpoint with Othello and a release dashboard from snowflake
+- Pagerduty setup emails
-- else
+- Visa Follow up

 QBR:
 - How we look in 2024
 - What would be your focus area and why would you focus on that ?
 - Top five plus & Top Five minus
 - How we see 2024 for SLT
 - Any experiences/learnings
 - Budgeting (Few topics)
 - IN-office presence

-Sept-21
-- UU Spike : UIHN-50872 Spike: Identify the change required in the User Extract file base…
-- Winsten Salem P0
-- 23.9 checkpoint with Othello and a release dashboard from snowflake
-- Current outstanding backlog customer reported
-- Hackathon T-shirts and planning
-- Grow Team impact workshop : Delegation and accountability by 27 September
-- Visa Ticket
-- WSCF https://powerschoolgroup.atlassian.net/browse/UIHN-51313 Root Cause and Prevention
-- Pagerduty setup

-Done: - Starting of New Portal Team.
-Move of Akash from Spartans. : Done : Pixel

 Interstellar: